-- By default, fields that have identical data are hidden.
+- By default, fields that have identical data are hidden, visit website.
 Click Show Identical Fields to see them all, along with the fields that have different data (as in this example).
 If there are a lot of fields, a scroll bar may appear.
 To hide identical fields, click Hide Identical Fields.

 - When you clean a Salesforce record, if you know the related account, contact, or lead is either out of business or not active at a company, click Report as Inactive to report that information to Data.com.
 If you believe the account, contact, or lead is active, you can tell us that, too.

 - Click Save when you’re satisfied that you have the data you want, even if you don’t make any changes.
 The Salesforce record’s clean status will be updated as appropriate.
 If you click Cancel, your Salesforce record’s data won’t be updated, but if Data.com finds a better match for the record, the values in its Clean Status and Data.com Key fields may change.
 These two fields always reflect the best match from Data.com as of the most recent clean process, whether the record was cleaned manually (by you) or automatically (via Clean jobs).